-The gross storage capacity for the Bad Creek Reservoir is approximately 35,513 acre-ft with a total surface area of 363 acres (based on 2018 LiDAR data).
+The gross storage capacity for the Bad Creek Reservoir is approximately 35,513 acre-ft with a total surface area of 363 acres (based on 2018 LiDAR data at 1-ft contours).
 Storage-volume (storage capacity) curves are included in Figure B-1 and Figure B-2.